Here are the recommended patterns and practices for building maintainable, performant applications with Nuxt Crouton.

 }

 name for display fields—use title consistently across all collections.
-The CroutonFormReferenceSelect component defaults to labelKey="title".File Organization
+The CroutonFormReferenceSelect component defaults to labelKey="title".Keep generated files clean and customizations separate:

 layers/shop/